Kransekage

 Kransekage (/da/), kransekake (Norwegian) or kransakaka (Icelandic) is a traditional Danish and Norwegian confection, often eaten on special occasions in Scandinavia.
 In English, the name means 'wreath cake'.
 In Norway it is alternatively referred to as tårnkake (English: 'tower cake') and often prepared for Constitution Day celebrations, Christmas, weddings, and baptisms.
-In Denmark it is typically eaten as part of New Year celebrations, while a variation of the cake, overflødighedshorn, is traditionally served at weddings and baptisms.
+In Denmark it is typically eaten as part of New Year celebrations, while a variation of the cake, overflødighedshorn (English: 'cornucopia'), is traditionally served at weddings and baptisms.

 History

 The origin of the kransekage can be traced to the 18th century, where it was first created by a baker in Copenhagen.

 Almonds were very expensive in the 18th century, and as a result, the almond-rich kransekage became a way for wealthy people to display their wealth.

 Preparation

 A kransekage takes the form of a series of concentric rings of cake, layered on top of each other in order to form a steep-sloped cone shape—often 18 or more layers—stuck together with white icing.
 Kransekake cake rings are made with almonds, sugar, and egg whites.
 The ideal kransekake is hard to the touch, yet soft and chewy.